 “What I liked most about SUNY Plattsburgh were all of the great people, good friends, good times, and the nice atmosphere: it was everything I needed.
 What I like most about the theatre program was that it was very fun — the people were great and it wasn’t ‘all business.’
 It was personal.
-Theatre professors Josephine Good and John Shout really sparked my interest in theatre and built up my confidence as an actor.
+The theatre professors really sparked my interest in theatre and built up my confidence as an actor.
 Everything was good: the sets were great, the professors were awesome, and students become as prepared for both theatre and life as they’re ever going to get.

 “I do keep in contact with many of the professors and classmates.
 It was hard to keep in touch during Army training, but I can communicate more freely again now.

 “If it were not for SUNY Plattsburgh, I would not have excelled in life.
 I developed a drive and self-discipline that allowed me to get through college and now, serving in the Army.”

 Philip’s Advice for Prospective Students: “Push, don’t settle: never settle.”

 “I have worked in professional theatres in both New York and Los Angeles and the skills I learned at SUNY Plattsburgh at the very least gave me the confidence to audition for the roles I’ve played.
 As far as venues go, Plattsburgh’s Hartman Theatre is still one of the best spaces I have performed in.
 I am a professional improvisation performer with the LA Comedy Theatre (since 1998).
 The size of the theatre department gave me the opportunity to perform in more shows than I would have been selected to participate in if I had gone to a bigger school.
 The professors, both full time faculty and adjuncts, became my friends because we were able to get to know each other on a personal level due to the small class size.”